staycreativedesign/reef-api/README.md

 Database schema version   20240920160102
 Docker version            25.0.0, build e758fe5a7f
 ```

+Solution : Basic CRUD API
+Added features

+When Items or Ingredients are blank I could've returned a no_content but I've always ran into and felt that a 200 with info message saying to the dev go add some.
+Catch all Errors on application level giving information to the dev.
+If need be said errors could be overwritten in the specific controller level.

+# TODO
+I'd graphql this.
+Authentication.
+meta program errors.

 # Quick API Testing with Postman (https://www.postman.com/)

 Load this document with Postman